-New England Fall Foliage Featured in
+New England Fall Foliage in Massachusetts 2024

 Fall foliage in New England attracts leaf-peeping lovers from all over the world.
 Since this region includes the states of Maine, Vermont, New Hampshire, Massachusetts, Connecticut, and Rhode Island, you have plenty of destinations to choose from.
-In this article, we've tried to simplify your searches by describing the best fall foliage spots you could imagine.
-Each state has its own article dedicated to fall foliage with the links to them in the text.

 Fall Foliage in New Hampshire